Chick-fil-A in Owasso reopens after months-long renovation

 Owner Mark Schneider and his wife, Karen, opened the Owasso restaurant in March 2006, and decided to undergo the five-month remodel after outgrowing the space over the last several years.

-“It’s all built towards, ‘How can we get the food hot, fresh and fast to the customer?’ and that’s really what it was all designed around,” franchise owner Mark Schneider said.
+“It’s all built towards, ‘How can we get the food hot, fresh and fast to the customer?’ and that’s really what it was all designed around,” Schneider said.
 “I’m excited about being able to take care of our guests better.”

 The renovations include an expanded kitchen, state-of-the-art equipment with larger oven and fryer capacity, and added freezer and refrigerator space.
 The dining room also received a facelift with updated décor and lighting.